ARCA Menards Series West: History

-The Menards Series West began in 1954 as the Pacific Coast Late Model circuit.
+The Menards Series West began in 1954 as the Pacific Coast Late Model Division.
 Nine races were in held in the first year, many of which were held in California, in cities such as Oakland, San Diego, San Mateo and Gardena.
 The inaugural series championship was won by Lloyd Dane driving a 1953 Hudson Hornet.

-Afterward, the series became known as the Grand National West Series, then the Winston Grand National West Series.
-In the beginning the series also raced on dirt ovals, but as the series developed began to race only on paved tracks, with the last race held on a dirt oval until 2018 being in 1979.
+Afterward, the series became known as the Grand National West Series, then the Winston West Series.
+At first, the series sanctioned races on dirt tracks and paved tracks, but as the series developed, more races were held on paved tracks, with the final race on a dirt track being held in 1979 until the series returned to dirt in 2018.
 Though the series primarily sanctions races in the United States, the series has also traveled to Australia in 1988 and Japan from 1996 to 1998 for exhibition races.
 The series became the first series to sanction a championship race outside the United States in 1999, when the final race was held at Twin Ring Motegi.

 In 2003, the Busch North Series was consolidated into the series forming the modern day series.
 For the 2008 season, Camping World bought naming rights of the series, renaming it the Camping World West Series.
 Two years later, K&N Engineering, Inc. replaced Camping World as the title sponsor.

-A total of 110 different drivers have scored wins in the series with Jack McCoy having the most with 54, followed by Ray Elder who has 47 wins.
-Elder has scored the most championships with six, while Bill Schmitt and Roy Smith each have four.

-The series has also had several notable NASCAR drivers throughout the years, including Ryan Blaney, Kevin Harvick, Brendan Gaughan, Derrike Cope, Chad Little and David Gilliland.

 In 2020, the series became part of the ARCA Menards Series banner and was renamed to the ARCA Menards Series West.

+Television broadcasting

+Races were held on NBC Sports.
+Since 2024, the races have been streamed on FloRacing.

-ARCA Menards Series cars
+ARCA Menards Series West cars

 General

 As part of NASCAR's unification of the two Camping World Series in 2003, the cars can be either a 105-inch (2,700 mm, which had been used in the former Busch Grand National East) or 110-inch (2,800 mm, which had been used in the former Winston West) wheelbase.
 Cambered/off-set rear ends are not allowed.